commandquery/secrt/README.md

     secret [options] command ...

 Options:

     -f <secretdir>                - store (and retrieve) configuration from this directory

 Commands:

-    enrol [--force] <id> <server> - create a key pair, and send the public key to the given Secret server. send <peerID> [file]          - send file (or stdin) to the given peer. ls                            - list messages waiting for you get <msgid>                   - print the message with the given ID to stdout.
+    secret enrol [--force] <id> <server> - create a key pair, and send the public key to the given Secret server. secret send <peerID> [file]          - send file (or stdin) to the given peer. secret ls                            - list messages waiting for you secret get <msgid>                   - print the message with the given ID to stdout.